10 Fun American Flag Facts

 Betsy Ross Might Not Have Been the Designer

-While Betsy Ross is largely credited as the designer of the first American flag, it seems there is no evidence to support the claim.
-While she did sew a lot of flags in her day, the only records to support the claim that she designed the American flag come from her own grandson in 1870, which is almost 100 years after the first flag came to be.
-Speaking of sewing, check out this trash to treasure sewing station.
+While Betsy Ross is largely credited as the designer of the first American flag, it seems there is scant evidence to support the claim.
+While she did sew a lot of flags in her day, the only testimony comes from her grandson in 1870, almost 100 years after the first flag came to be.

 The Flag Once Had 15 Stars and 15 Stripes

-When Vermont and Kentucky were welcomed into the union as states 14 and 15, a new version of the U.S. flag was created, featuring 15 stars and 15 stripes.
-But as more states were added, obvious concern arose about continuously having to add more stripes, so the decision was made to revert back to 13 stripes as a representation of the original 13 colonies.
+When Vermont and Kentucky joined the Union as the 14th and 15th states, a new version of the U.S. flag was created, featuring 15 stars and 15 stripes.
+But as more states were added, obvious concern arose about continuously adding stripes, so the decision was made to revert back to 13 stripes as a representation of the original 13 states.
 The stars, however, continued to grow until they reached 50.
 Check out the coolest tiny homes in Vermont, Kentucky and every other state.

 The Flag That Inspired “The Star Spangled Banner” Still Exists

-Flying at Ft.
-McHenry during the War of 1812 was a 15-star, 15-stripe flag that became the inspiration for Francis Scott Key’s patriotic anthem.
+A 15-star, 15-stripe flag flying at Ft.
+McHenry in Baltimore during the War of 1812 became the inspiration for Francis Scott Key’s patriotic anthem.
 Today, the remaining parts of the flag reside on permanent display at the Smithsonian’s National Museum of American History in Washington D.C.
 In 2011, a snippet of that flag sold at auction for $38,000.
 Speaking of history, check out these 50 abandoned houses that would look great if they were restored.

 Five of the Six Flags Planted on the Moon May Still be Standing